wendigo/go-bind-plugin/README.md

 ## Purpose / how it works

-**go-bind-plugin** generates neat API around symbols exported by a plugin built with `go build -buildmode=plugin` in upcoming go 1.8. [plugin.Plugin](https://tip.golang.org/pkg/plugin/#Plugin) holds information about exported symbols as map[string]interface{}. go-bind-plugins uses reflection to find out actual types of symbols and generates typed API for a provided plugin with additional functionalities (like dereferencing exported variables and checking sha256 sum).
-Basic usage does not require plugin sources as wrapper can be generated using only `.so` file.
+**go-bind-plugin** generates neat API around symbols exported by a `*.so` plugin built with `go build -buildmode=plugin` in upcoming go 1.8. [plugin.Plugin](https://tip.golang.org/pkg/plugin/#Plugin) holds information about exported symbols as `map[string]interface{}`. **go-bind-plugins** uses reflection to find out actual types of symbols and generates typed API wrapping plugin with additional functionalities (like dereferencing exported variables and checking SHA256 sum).
+Basic usage does not require plugin sources as wrapper can be generated using only `*.so` file.

 For example if plugin exports `AddTwoInts(a, b int) int` function and `BuildVersion string` variable instead of using [Plugin.Lookup](https://tip.golang.org/pkg/plugin/#Plugin.Lookup) directly: